Macrometacorp/docs/docs/cep/stream-workers-example.md

       await disablingStreamApplication();
       await displayingResults();

-      // Only the Stream Application is being automatically removed with the code await deletingStreamApplication();
+      // Only the stream application is removed with the code await deletingStreamApplication();

       // Code below can be used to see the sample stream apps